Skip to content

 Will I need a medical exam?

 Sometimes.
-Fully underwritten policies may request an exam, labs, and physician statements.
-Simplified or no-exam policies are available in many cases, especially for lower-risk histories.
+Fully underwritten policies may require an exam, labs, and medical record review.
+Depending on age, amount, and history, simplified-issue or no-exam options may be available, especially for lower-risk profiles.

 What policy types might be available?

-Term and permanent coverage may be available for favorable cases.
-If recent or higher-risk, simplified issue or guaranteed issue policies can provide coverage while you build additional disease-free time.
+Term and permanent policies are often available for favorable histories.
+If your history is recent or higher risk, simplified issue, guaranteed universal life, or guaranteed issue coverage may provide an option while you build additional disease-free time.

 How do stage and pathology affect pricing?